oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

 Configure User Impersonation
 ----------------------------

-.. hint:: This feature is available in the Enterprise edition since OroCommerce v4.1.0.
+.. hint:: This feature is available in the Enterprise edition starting from OroCommerce v4.1.0.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 .. csv-table::
   :widths: 10, 30